 - And more!
 Solar-heated hot tub + cold plunge pool

-- Book perusal and rental from our library (featuring hundreds of titles on permaculture, spirituality, communication, community, personal growth, and more - $20/month value)
+- Book access from our library (featuring hundreds of titles on permaculture, spirituality, communication, community, sexuality, personal growth, and more - $20/month value)

 Additional Amenities (some optional as indicated, incurring an additional charge):